codefuse-ai/rodimus/README.md

 > This checkpoints completed training before submitting the paper, used to reproduce the benchmarks in the paper.
 >
-> If you want to use the more practical model, we strongly recommand you to download the checkpionts in **Latest Checkpoints**.
+> If you want to use the more practical model, we strongly recommand you to download the checkpionts in **Rodimus+Coder**.

 <div align=center>